 the viewing of the first two films made on the Journal.

 between Beta-Local in San Juan, Puerto Rico, and Soma in Mexico City,

 and commissioned by the Polygraphic Triennial in San Juan, where it is

 being exhibited until mid-august.

-The projects has had two interactions so far: during the first one was
+The projects have had two interactions so far: the first one was

 organised between Beta-Local and Soma, and the second conversation